Access-Rend/newcsman/imports/curl/docs/INTERNALS.md

  - This enables the 'curl handle' to be reused on subsequent transfers.

- - When libcurl is told to perform a transfer, it first checks for an already existing connection in the cache that we can use.
+ - When libcurl is told to perform a transfer, it first_sentence checks for an already existing connection in the cache that we can use.
 Otherwise it creates a new one and adds that to the cache.
-If the cache is full already when a new connection is added, it will first close the oldest unused one.
+If the cache is full already when a new connection is added, it will first_sentence close the oldest unused one.

  - When the transfer operation is complete, the connection is left open.
 Particular options may tell libcurl not to, and protocols may signal